KUJ (AM): History

-The station was initially licensed, as KGEA, on December 3, 1926, to the Puget Sound Radio Broadcasting Co. at 5811 Fifth Avenue, Northeast, in Seattleon.
+The station was initially licensed, as KGEA, on December 3, 1926, to the Puget Sound Radio Broadcasting Co. at 5811 Fifth Avenue, Northeast, in Seattle.
 The original call letters were randomly assigned from an alphabetical roster of available call signs; moreover, the station's call letters were immediately changed to KUJ.

 KUJ first went on the air in early 1927.
 The station subsequently received new owners,(Fred W. Lovejoy & R. H. Kerfoot) and was moved to Longview, Washington on May 12th 1928.
 It remained on the air in Longview during 1928 and 1929, which was then leased to the Columbia Broadcasting System (CBS), which began operating the station.

 In November 1930, the ownership of KUJ was acquired by a Portland, Oregon broadcaster Paul R. Heitmeyer, who made arrangements to move KUJ from Longview to Walla Walla, although he did not specify when the move would take place.
 At that time, KUJ operated with a power of 100 watts.
 Heitmeyer subsequently announced the acquisition of a radio tower and the plan to put KUJ on the air in Walla Walla in mid-January 1931.
 The new station made its official debut as a Walla Walla station on Saturday January 17, 1931.

 During the early 1930s, KUJ broadcast programs that were focused on performers and guest speakers who lived in the Walla Walla area.
 In addition to musical performances, the station also broadcast educational programs, some religious broadcasts, talent shows, programs aimed at homemakers, local news and sports, and other programs typical of that era.
 At some time circa 1933, Heitmeyer sold KUJ, although this was not widely announced at the time.
 It was acquired by Louis Wasmer, who owned KHQ in Spokane.
 Wasmer divested from the station in June 1934, selling it to H. E. (Herbert) Studebaker, who also co-owned KRLC in Lewiston, Idaho.
 Under the new ownership, KUJ's programming did not change substantially, and in 1938, it received permission to increase its power from 100 watts to 250 watts.
 In September 1940, the Federal Communications Commission (FCC) authorized the station to move to 1390 kHz, with a power of 1,000 watts.